Recipe: No-Knead Multigrain Bread

-1/2 cup cracked wheat, uncooked steel cut oats, sunflower seeds, or other textured grain, seeds, or nuts
+cracked wheat, uncooked steel-cut oats, sunflower seeds, or other coarse-textured grains, seeds, or nuts

-In a large bowl, mix together all the flours, salt, and yeast.
+In a large bowl, mix together the rye flour, whole-wheat flour, cracked wheat, all-purpose flour, salt, and yeast.
 Stir in the water to form a thick, gloppy batter.
-(If your yeast needs to dissolve in water before being added, do this in a separate bowl before combining with the flours.)

 Cover the bowl and let it sit at room temperature for 8 hours or overnight.
-If necessary, you can refrigerate the dough after this fermentation period for up to a week.
+If necessary, you can refrigerate the dough after this fermentation period and keep it refrigerated for up to a week.
 Refrigerating for a few hours also helps make the dough easier to work with and improves the flavor.

 When ready to shape and bake the loaves, sprinkle your work surface with a little flour.
-Turn the cold dough out onto the counter and divide it in two equal pieces.
-Sprinkle the dough with a little more flour and shape them into round loaves or sandwich loaves, as desired.
-Cover and let the loaves rise for about 1.5 - 2 hours at room temperature, until nearly doubled in bulk.
+Turn the dough out onto the counter and divide it into two equal pieces.
+Sprinkle the dough pieces with a little more flour and shape them into round loaves.
+Cover and let the loaves rise for about 1 1/2 to 2 hours at room temperature, until nearly doubled in bulk.

 A half hour before baking, preheat the oven to 450°F. Place a Dutch oven, or other heavy-bottomed pot with a lid, into the oven as it heats.
 (If you have two Dutch ovens, place them both in the oven to heat; otherwise cook one loaf and then the next.)